 Bone density tests are a quick and painless procedure.

-Routine evaluations every two years may be needed to see a significant change in bone mineral density, decrease or increase.
+Your doctor may recommend routine evaluations every two years; shorter intervals of testing may be necessary to evaluate for significant change in bone mineral density.
 Few patients, such as patients on high dose steroid medication, may need follow-up at six months.